 The French use either raw crème fraîche made from raw milk or pasteurized crème fraîche made from pasteurized milk.
 Raw crème fraîche has more flavor and aroma but is very fragile: it has to be used quickly and kept in optimal conditions to be consumed safely.

-Pasteurized creme fraiche is made by adding lactic ferments to pasteurized cream, and then it’s aged.
-Aging makes it thicker and richer in flavor.
+Pasteurized creme fraiche is made by adding lactic ferments to pasteurized cream, and then aging it.
+The aging process makes it thicker and richer in flavor.

 Sour cream has additives to thicken and stabilize it since it only has around 20% butterfat.
 It needs only 18% butterfat to be considered sour cream by the FDA.